2012 C-USA Co-Coach of the Year

 2013 Wilson/ITA Texas Region Coach of the Year

-In her five seasons as the head coach of Rice Women's Tennis, Elizabeth Schmidt has seen the program build continuous momentum which has resulted in success on both the conference and national level and the groundswell of support for the new George R. Brown Tennis Center, which will open its doors during the 2014 season.
+In her six seasons as the head coach of Rice Women's Tennis, Elizabeth Schmidt has firmly established the Owl's program on the national scene and the two-time C-USA Coach of the Year now looks to lead them into an exciting new chapter in program history with the opening of the George R. Brown Tennis Center in the Fall of 2014.

 For her efforts, she was honored by league coaches as the 2013 C-USA Coach of the Year as well as being one of 12 coaches honored by the Intercollegiate Tennis Association as 2013 Wilson/ITA Regional Coaches of the Year.
 Schmidt earned the honor for the Texas Region and was one of 12 finalists for the Wilson/ITA National Women's Tennis Coach of the Year award.

 Schmidt led the Owls to an 18-9 mark in 2012, earning Rice's first trip the NCAA Championship since 2006 with an at-large berth.
 The Owls earned their berth in part on reaching the C-USA title match for the first time in 20006 when the earned the league's automatic bid by winning the title.